jkereako/ConditionalContainerViews/README.md

 event that the container view does not contain content, the blank state view is loaded.
 Otherwise, the content view is loaded.

-This project is based off of Michael Luton's [Embedded Swapping](swap) project.
+This project is based off of Michael Luton's [Embedded Swapping][swap] project.

 [swap]: https://github.com/mluton/EmbeddedSwapping